junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — Mr. Miller (FL) asked unanimous consent to discharge from committee and consider. (consideration: CR H9063)
 - 2015-12-08 — On passage Passed without objection. (text: CR H9063)
 - 2015-12-08 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9063)
+- 2015-12-09 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.